CMPS-6100/lab-07-template/lab-08.md

 In this lab, you explore the shell and learn the basics of C programming.

-Some prompts will require you to edit `main.py` and others will require answers will go in `answers.md`.
+Some prompts will require you to edit various source viles and others will require answers will go in `answers.md`.

 Refer back to the [README.md](README.md) for instruction on git, how to test your code, and how to submit properly to get all the points you've earned.